Rachel Drummond

 A graduate degree is typically necessary for pursuing research and leadership opportunities.

-WVU’s John Chambers College of Business and Economics is accredited by the Association to Advance Collegiate Schools of Business (AACSB) and can be completed in a year.
+The Association accredits WVU’s John Chambers College of Business and Economics to Advance Collegiate Schools of Business (AACSB).
 An ACFE exam prep course is included in the tuition to prepare graduates for the CFE exam.

 Master’s and doctoral candidates wishing to teach or earn higher positions can expect to attend seminars, conduct research, and complete oral or written exams in addition to their final master’s research project or PhD dissertation.